Commercial Driver's License

 • You must give your employer information on all driving jobs you have held for the past ten years.
 You must do this when you apply for a commercial driving job.

 • After April 1, 1992, no one could drive a commercial motor vehicle without a CDL.
-A state may fine you up to $5,000 or place you in jail for breaking this law.
-Your employer may not let you drive a commercial motor vehicle if you have more than one license or your CDL is suspended or revoked.
+A state may fine you up to $5,000 or jail you for breaking this law.
+Your employer may not let you drive a commercial motor vehicle if you have more than one license or if your CDL is suspended or revoked.
 A court may fine the employer up to $10,000 or place him in jail for breaking this rule.

 WAIVERS AND VIOLATIONS